batoorsayed/fibonacci-tiler/README.md

+# Deprecated.
+It turns out its easier to use already built tools than trying to build one.

 # fibonacci-tiler

 A lightweight Fibonacci window layout system for Linux Mint Cinnamon (thats what I intended to use) that maintains full compatibility with the existing desktop environment.